amlun/linda/README.md

 # Linda

+Linda is a simple dispatcher and scheduler system.

+Linda has several tools/apis to manage tasks and jobs.

-Linda is a dispatcher and scheduler system.It allows you to save tasks and push a job of this task into a queue.
+It allows you to save tasks to saver[DB] and push jobs to broker[MQ].

-Linda is based on redis and cassandra, and it will support more backend.

 ## Installation